Singoli: History

-In 1336, Singoli was the site of a battle between the Rajput Rana of Mewar Hammir Singh and the Tughlaq Army, in which Hammir Singh defeated the Tughlaq army and Muhammad bin Tughluq was taken prisoner.
+The town is historically significant for the Battle of Singoli (1336), in which Rana Hammir Singh of Mewar defeated the forces of the Delhi Sultanate (Muhammad bin Tughlaq).
+Following this victory, the strategic fort was granted as a Thikana (feudal estate) to the Rajput commanders of the campaign.
+The descendants of these chieftains adopted the toponymic title 'Singholi' to signify their guardianship of the estate.

 Demographics

 As of 2001 India census, Singoli had a population of 8,307 but now it is more than that this figure.
 Males constitute 51% of the population and females 49%.
 Singoli has an average literacy rate of 65%, higher than the national average of 59.5%: male literacy is 76%, and female literacy is 53%.
 In Singoli, 15% of the population is under 6 years of age.

 Education

 Singoli has two higher secondary schools in Hindi named Government Boys and Girls High Secondary School and Saraswati shishu mandir respectively.